A Four-Part Series

 By W.K.
 “Jake” Wehrell

 It is a riveting, intimate, gender-centric (and personally embarrassing) first-person memoir.
-It will be hard not to be rooting for a very average Roger Yahnke as he stumbles his way through increasingly critical (but deserved) predicaments; from Bangkok to Madrid, in the jungle and in the desert, in the cockpit and in the bedroom.
+It will be hard not to be rooting for a very average young adult male as he stumbles his way through increasingly critical (but deserved) predicaments; from Bangkok to Madrid, in the jungle and in the desert, in the cockpit and in the bedroom.

-Becoming part of this decades-long and soulful tale you will quickly and unavoidably find yourself a reluctant arbiter—unable not to levy judgment on Roger’s continuing pattern of questionable behavior; perhaps morally bound to condemn him, in spite of his heartfelt efforts to bond with you and justify his actions.
+Becoming part of this two-decade soulful tale you will quickly and unavoidably find yourself a reluctant arbiter—unable not to levy judgment on Roger’s continuing pattern of questionable behavior; perhaps morally bound to condemn him, in spite of his heartfelt efforts to bond with you and justify his actions.

-Although it well could be, the impact of the Series is not so much in the white-knuckle action, intriguing venues, or colorful characters, as it is in its keel beam—the torment of an unremitting curse.
-Even with the most voluptuous and eager partner, each (pleading to the gods) attempt begins with failure.
-Thus every contemplated activity—besides its actual merit, is weighted as to its likelihood of finding that one woman with the right chemistry to unlock his manhood!
+Although it well could be, the impact of the Series is not so much the white-knuckle action, intriguing venues, or colorful characters, as it is in its keel beam: the torment of an unremitting curse.
+Even with the most voluptuous and eager partner, for Roger, each and every (pleading to the gods) attempt fails to proceed.

 This work is dedicated to my (numinously conceived) savvy kids,